TheRedSpy15/The-Trail/README.md

 I make updates first to the "Pre-Update" branch and then to the Main branch when I feel the update is ready to go on the stable branch (Main)

+Have a suggestion or found a bug? report it here: https://github.com/TheRedSpy15/The-Trail/issues

 # NOTE

 The .jar file REQUIRES Java to be installed.
 A .exe will come for Windows users without Java.